vyos/vyos-documentation/docs/services/conntrack.rst

 Example
 ^^^^^^^
-The next exemple is a simple configuration of conntrack-sync.
+The next example is a simple configuration of conntrack-sync.

 .. figure:: /_static/images/service_conntrack_sync-schema.png